 Native foliage: Old pines surround the building, providing a look through the trees.

-The architect for the SRFC was HOK, with HOK Sport as master planner.
+The architect for the SRWC was HOK, with HOK Sport as master planner.
 Based on their baseline sustainable design tenets and CSUSB’s desire for sustainability, the

 following steps were taken in building our recreation center: